yonasBSD/lista/README.md

 - Fast enough to not break focus
 - Simple enough to stay out of the way

-It’s nothing fancy — just a small tool that helps me stay organized.
+It’s nothing fancy, just a small tool that helps me stay organized.
 If it’s useful to others who enjoy the terminal like I do then even better.

 # 🔨 Installation